turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 title: Resume Review and Terminal Portfolio Creation
 ---

+### Overview

+Review and update resume to meet ATS compatibility.
+Get to know Turing's job board and how your terminal portfolio will help you stand out.
+The creation of a terminal portfolio is optional in Mod 3.

 ### Learning Goals

 *  Learn about applicant tracking systems (ATS) and their importance in resume writing and job searching.
 *  Develop a complete resume using optimization.
 *  Craft a Terminal portfolio that showcases your technical skills, accomplishments, and personal brand.

+### Career Specialists

+* Tracey Monteiro
+* Ryan Frank

-### Overview
+### Live Events

-Review and update resume to meet ATS compatibility.
-Get to know Turing's job board and how your terminal portfolio will help you stand out.
-The creation of a terminal portfolio is optional in Mod 3.
+* Intro to Mod 3 Professional Development
+* Interview Prep & Practice
+* Workshops
+* Intro to Mod 4

 ## Resume Review